 What is Compacted Wire Rope?

-during the manufacturing process of the rope or swage compaction of the entire rope; this enables either inner strands, outer strands or both to be compacted.
-A simple/standard compacted rope has a normal inner core but compacted outer strands, which flattens the surface and increases the contact area of all strands.
+Compacted wire rope refers to a standard rope which has undergone a special process.
+Rope is either passed through a die or rollers on a special machine to compress the rope.
+Individual strands can be compacted during the manufacturing process.
+This process enables either inner strands, outer strands or both to be compacted.
+A simple/standard compacted rope has a normal inner core but compacted outer strands.
+Compacting flattens the surface and increases the contact area of all strands.

-Benefits of a Compacted Wire Rope
+Benefits of a Compacted Steel Cable

 Compacted Rope Uses